mstksg/inCode/copy/entries/singletons-1.md

 your function can use.
 You can think of `SingDSI s =>` as passing it in *implicitly*, and `SingDS s ->` as passing it in *explicitly*.

-Earlier, I disparaged the "ad-hoc typeclass" approach.
-But, here, the typeclass isn't quite ad-hoc; it's basically exactly carrying around an implicit witness of `s` that we can grab at any time.

 So, it's important to remember that `lockAnyDoor` and `lockAnyDoor_` are the "same function", with the same power.
 They are just written in different styles -- `lockAnyDoor` is written in explicit style, and `lockAnyDoor_` is